michalsta/opentims/README.md

 # Plans for future

-* Together with Bruker we are working on openning up the tof-mz and scan-dt conversions which is scheduled for the next release of the acquisition software.
+* Together with Bruker we are working on opening up the tof-mz and scan-dt conversions which is scheduled for the next release of the acquisition software.
-* This way open source access will be available on all of the commonly used platforms.
+* This way fully open source access will be available on all of the commonly used platforms.
 * Adding bindings to other languages.

 ## Licence